nathanhfoster/EverHire-DB/README.md

 **Release Notes // Feb 2018**
 - Upgraded to Django 2
 - Upgraded Python to 3.6
-- Changed Django project name from "ideas" to "vot"
+- Changed Django project name from "ideas" to "everhire"
 - Removed redundant code